 Upper School Latin Novella Reading Club (Intermediate)

-Students should be prepared to spend 20-30 minutes on independent work for each class meeting.
+In this course, about 50% of class time will be spent in Latin and 50% in English.
+Students should be prepared to spend 20-30 minutes reading and preparing for each class meeting.

 - Surus: Fabula Belli et Elephanti by Emma Vanderpool (ISBN: 979-8648057418)

 Historical fiction following an elephant and his mahout during Hannibal’s transalpine expedition in the 2nd Punic War

 - Vox in Tenebris by Andrew Olimpi (ISBN: 979-8620196357)